GeraldiJari/GeraldiRedProject/README.md

 ## Develop By Rhodes Team

-- **[Geraldi Jari Assaji]**: Bertanggung jawab untuk membuat bagian dari sisi User & Admin.
+- **[Geraldi Jari Assaji]**: Responsible for creating parts of the User & Admin side.

-Jika Anda memiliki pertanyaan atau ingin mengetahui lebih lanjut tentang website yang kami buat, jangan ragu untuk menghubungi kami:
+If you have any questions or want to know more about the website we created, please feel free to contact us:

 - **Email**: [assajigeraldi@gmail.com](mailto:assajigeraldi@gmail.com)
 - **Telepon**: +62 817-7997-0642